 'Harambee' is the Swahili word meaning 'working together'.
 We have adopted it as the name for our overseas volunteer programme.
-Volunteers travel to Kenya to work alongside local volunteers on delivery of our programmes.
-Unfortunately due to the Covid-19 pandemic there was no international volunteer programme in 2021.
+Volunteers travel to Kenya to work alongside staff and local volunteers on delivery of our programmes.
+During 2023, 23 international volunteers travelled to Kenya.